 The Find References and View and Compare operations are also updated so they only return objects that the user has access to.

-Access based on hierarchical group membership
+Secured based on hierarchical group membership

 If group level permissions are not defined, users granted permissions for a particular item type, such as processes, have the same permissions for every item of that type in the system.

 By restricting permissions to a group of processes, objects, or resources, the permissions defined by user roles can be configured to give the required access rights to the items in the group.

 This example shows the permissions applied to the APAC process group for users assigned the Developers US role.
 The access rights for this group have been restricted to only allow users with the Developers US role to execute processes.

 Permissions applied at group level cannot grant users access rights beyond the maximum permitted by their role.
 For example, if a role allows a user to edit processes, that permission can be removed for a group.
 If the role does not allow a user to delete processes, that permission cannot be granted for that role at group level.